adamvinueza/fsa/README.md

   2. A is a finite set of symbols (the alphabet),
   3. t is the transition function (a mapping of state-symbol pairs to states),
   4. q0 is a member of Q denoting the start state, and
-  5. F is a proper subset of Q denoting the set of accepting states.
+  5. F is a subset of Q denoting the set of accepting states.
 ```
 The formal definition of a non-deterministic finite-state automaton (NFA) is as
 follows: